 Get a local celebrity to attend and promote your cause.
 This could be the Governor, a celebrity born near your area, a war hero, an athlete, or some other role model.
 People think that celebrities won’t participate in their small event, so they don’t go to the trouble of inviting them.
 Those who do extend the invitation are often surprised!

 Have a photographer present to take photos of the participants as they finish, and/or take team pictures for posterity.
 This is especially important for those business teams you were able to gather, as pictures provide a year-round reminder of the fun and good-spirited competition participants enjoyed.

 Utilizing P2P Crowdfunding Software

-Your non-profit crowdfunding software will likely offer many other ideas for ensuring the success of your swim for charity event.
+Your nonprofit crowdfunding software will likely offer many other ideas for ensuring the success of your swim for charity event.
 Remember that careful planning and inspiring great enthusiasm in your volunteers are the keys to making these events memorable and profitable.
 Proper planning eliminates snags before they occur, making the event and its outcome seem flawless.
 Supporters and donors will happily participate again in what they consider to be a “top-tier event.”
-A smooth-flowing event with few problems also makes it easier for volunteers to commit their time and energy for next year’s event.
+A smooth-flowing event with few problems also makes it easier for volunteers to commit their time and energy to next year’s event.

-All top-notch fundraisers know that the final key to the success of charity swimming events or any other successful event is the “post-mortem.”
+All top-notch fundraisers know that the final key to the success of charity swimming events (or any other successful event) is the “post-mortem.”
 Shortly after the event, hold a follow-up evaluation meeting where volunteers can evaluate the success of and critique the event, identifying problems with an eye toward eliminating them in future events.
 Don’t wait until memories fade.
 Do it hot on the heels of your P2P fundraising event when memories of successes and failures are fresh.
 This will make next year’s event even more spectacular and easier for everybody involved.